Shinobu (band)

 Shinobu is an American indie rock band formed in 2002 in San Jose, California.
 The group consists of Mike Huguenor (vocals, guitar), Matt Keegan (trombone, guitar, vocals, keyboards), Bob Vielma (bass, vocals), and Jon Fu (drums).

 They released their debut EP Exhaustion Exhaustion in 2003 and their debut album Herostratus vs. Time in October 2004.
 In 2006 they released Worstward Ho!, their second album, through Asian Man Records; their first release with distribution.
 Their latest release, 10 Thermidor, was released through Quote Unquote Records digitally for free and physically on Lauren Records and Really Records.

 They are currently signed to Quote Unquote Records, Asian Man Records, and Phat 'N' Phunky.

 They have played with acts such as Xiu Xiu, the Exquisites, Bomb the Music Industry!, Ted Leo and the Pharmacists, Emperor X, Ging Nang Boyz, and AJJ.

 Heavily influenced by bands like the Weakerthans, Pixies, Neutral Milk Hotel, and Pavement, they are known for their thoughtful, clever, existentialist, usually self-deprecating lyrics, their off kilter drumming and sharp angular fractured noisy guitar riffs and their odd use of lo-fi production techniques.

 According to Vice, they are arguably one of the most subtly influential bands on the current DIY indie punk scene.

 Joyce Manor and Touché Amoré are among the bands that credit Shinobu as one of their biggest influences.

-The term "Shinobu" means "recall" in Japanese and is mostly likely a reference to the anime and manga series Urusei Yatsura.
+The term "Shinobu" is mostly likely a reference to the anime and manga series Urusei Yatsura.